This article will introduce you to the many ways occupational therapy can help people living with dementia.

 - Non-medical home care

-- Staff in skilled nursing facilities, assisted living facilities, memory care communities
+- Staff in skilled nursing facilities, assisted living facilities, or memory care communities

 - Adult day program staff